 The test will be in English.
 The interview can be either in English or in French.

-You can read the interview of a Chinese student who was successful.
+You can read the interview of a Chinese student who was successfully admitted at a ParisTech school.
 She gives some useful tips and advice here.

 - Which ParisTech school to choose?